 Especially as a woman with PCOS, my endocrine and reproductive systems are already in overdrive just to function.
 Then I was throwing in endocrine-disrupting chemicals which wreak hormonal havoc (Journal of Clinical Endocrinology & Metabolism 2011).

-As a result, I’ve recently become a Beautycounter consultant.
+As a result of falling in love with this brand’s mission, I became a Beautycounter consultant in April 2020.
 This means I help educate the public with evidence-based science and urge governments to increase beauty industry regulations.
 I also receive 20% off all products (what a steal!) and receive a commission when you use my links to purchase Beautycounter products.